-What is a pulmonary embolism?A pulmonary embolism occurs when an embolus blocks blood flowing through an artery that feeds the lungs.
+A pulmonary embolism occurs when an embolus (most commonly a blood clot) blocks blood flowing through an artery that feeds the lungs.

 It is also possible, though much more rare, for a pulmonary embolism to result from an embolus that is formed from fat droplets, amniotic fluid, or some other particle that enters the bloodstream.

-In general, the risk of pulmonary embolism is high for individuals who have or have had a blood clot in the leg or arm (deep venous thrombosis or DVT) and for those who have had a pulmonary embolism previously.
+In general, the risk of pulmonary embolism is high for individuals who have, or have had a blood clot in the leg or arm (DVT) and for those who have had a pulmonary embolism previously.

-Other factors that put people at risk include certain cancers, surgeries, inflammatory bowel disease, obesity, pacemakers, catheters in the veins, pregnancy, estrogen supplements, a family history of blood clots, and smoking.
+Other factors that put people at risk include certain cancers, inflammatory bowel disease, obesity, pacemakers, catheters in the veins, pregnancy, estrogen supplements, a family history of blood clots, and smoking.

 Symptoms of pulmonary embolism include:

-- Increased or irregular heart beat
+- Increased or irregular heartbeat

 - Rapid breathing